PavanRangani/docs/docs/prd/tasks/in-app-notifications.md

 **Technical point**

 - When the reopen notification is "marked as read" the, UI app calls 2 API to mark `New` and `Reopen` notification as read.

+## Mark as Read

+- Applicable only for `New` and `Reopen` tasks.
+- There are three way to marked the task as read
+  1. On click of Task
+  2. In notification dialog, by marking as Read action
+  3. In notification dialog, by marking all as Read action